S E A R C H D V D B e a v e r

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Georges Delerue's score sounds reasonable in the DTS-HD mono track at 848 kbps.
 The sound is not remarkable but seems to support the presentation enough.
-This is in French with English subtitles mandatory and my Momitsu has identified it as being a region 'A'-locked.
+This is in French with English subtitles mandatory and my Momitsu has identified it as being a region FREE.

 No supplements - not even a trailer which is the bare-bones route that Olive are going with their releases.